Windsor

 No analysis available

-Ocean views are consistently supported across the building.
-About 15 of 20 MLS entries flag ocean in the view description, and multiple remarks reinforce it with phrases like "sweeping ocean views," "ocean views from every room," and "Pacific Ocean views."
+Ocean views are strongly and repeatedly supported across the building.
+Roughly 15 of 20 MLS entries flag ocean in the view description, and numerous remarks say things like 'ocean views from every room,' 'Pacific Ocean,' and 'Diamond Head/Ocean Views.'
+This looks consistently building-wide rather than a one-off agent copy.

 Diamond Head views are a recurring building feature.
 Roughly 8 of 20 MLS listings flag Diamond Head in the view description, and current remarks repeatedly mention "Diamond Head/Ocean" and panoramic Diamond Head vistas.